Metaswitch/clearwater-readthedocs/Manual Install.md

 ### Configuring the APT software sources

-The machines need to be configured so that APT can use the Clearwater repository server and the [DataStax](http://www.datastax.com/) Cassandra repository.
+The machines need to be configured so that APT can use the Clearwater repository server.

 #### Project Clearwater